adhere-tech/adhere-tech.github.io/README.md

 1. Install all [dependencies](adhere-tech.github.io#dependencies).
 2. Create at least one project using Google Ad Experience Report API in Google Developer Console.
 3. Apply for the API key for each project.
 Fill them in `API_KEY_LIST` in `google.py`.
-Adjust `THREAD_COUNT` based on the comments.
+Adjust `THREAD_COUNT` based on the comments in `google.py`.
 4. Run `python google.py` in the terminal to get Google Ad Experience Report's result of Alexa top 1 million websites.
 Make sure the network connection is stable.
-5. In the generated files,`[R]Alexa_done [MM_DD].csv` is the raw file before stored in the database.
+5. In the generated files,`[R]Alexa_done [XX_XX].csv` is the raw file to be stored in the database.
-It records the compliance status of 1 million websites.
+It records the compliance status of the 1 million websites.

 ## Datasets